brianhouse/sound_art/lectures/06_synthesis.md

 To make sure our audio is up and running, go to the "Media" menu and select "Audio Settings..."
 ![](media/06_03_pd_audio_settings.png)

 Make sure that under "Output Devices" you have the output set to use whatever device you want to use.
+Note that if your device doesn't show up, you may need to restart Pd.
 I suggest that you use your laptop speakers to start off—we may make some gnarly sounds by accident, so it's best not to have those in headphones in order to protect your ears.

 Next, go back to the "Media" menu and select "Test Audio and MIDI...".
 You should see a panel like this:
 ![](media/06_03_pd_test_audio.png)